ianespana/LyreBot/README.md

 You can check the virus scan for the precompiled version [here](https://www.virustotal.com/gui/file/188f07521b4e82ffa1c2a9397745ca8d52486cba1220d987113980e450c269eb/detection).

 # Download
-You can always get the latest version of NarakaMidiBot [here](https://github.com/Kirasabi/NarakaMidiBot/releases).
+You can always get the latest version of Naraka Midi Bot [here](https://github.com/Kirasabi/Naraka Midi Bot/releases).

 # About

-### What's the NarakaMidiBot?
+### What's the Naraka Midi Bot?

-NarakaMidiBot is a third party software which converts a MIDI input or file (.mid) to simulate a series of key presses for the instruments to play their content in Naraka Bladepoint Hub.
+Naraka Midi Bot is a third party software which converts a MIDI input or file (.mid) to simulate a series of key presses for the instruments to play their content in Naraka Bladepoint Hub.
 Any MIDI input works with this script (a MIDI keyboard, a virtual MIDI channel, etc), as well as [Standard MIDI Files (SMF)](https://www.midi.org/specifications/category/smf-specifications).